kamallearner123/SpotOnAgenticAI/README.md

-# 🤖 Sppot on Agentic AI: Build Systems That Think, Remember & Act
+# 🤖 Spot on Agentic AI: Build Systems That Think, Remember & Act

 > *"AI is not magic.
 LLMs are programmable.
 Agents are just systems with memory + tools + reasoning.
 You can build this yourself."*